-- 20. Certain principles underpin the format of a complaints hearing: - The hearing should be made as unintimidating as possible to all parties; - the panel may ask questions at any point, but only if an immediate question will help to clarify a point.
-Panel members must find ways to ask probing questions while maintaining an air of impartiality; - other than as specified above, the Headteacher and complainant must have no contact with members of the governors' complaints panel;
+Certain principles underpin the format of a complaints hearing:

-- the chair of the panel should discourage the introduction of fresh documentary evidence at the hearing - there should be every encouragement to produce the evidence in advance so that both sides have time to study it; - however, if new and relevant evidence is accepted by the chair, the chair will adjourn the hearing for enough time to allow everyone to read the document; - both parties must leave the hearing room during any adjournment and during discussions of the panel on the substance of the complaint.
+- the hearing should be made as unintimidating as possible to all parties - the panel may ask questions at any point, but only if an immediate question will help to clarify a point.
+Panel members must find ways to ask probing questions while maintaining an air of impartiality - other than as specified above, the Headteacher and complainant must have no contact with members of the LGB complaints panel - the chair of the panel should discourage the introduction of fresh documentary evidence at the hearing there should be every encouragement to produce the evidence in advance so that both sides have time to study it - however, if new and relevant evidence is accepted by the chair, the chair will adjourn the hearing for enough time to allow everyone to read the document - both parties must leave the hearing room during any adjournment and during discussions of the panel on the substance of the complaint - the meeting must be held in private and representative of the media are not permitted to attend.